 How to Set Reminders and Expirations in DocuSign eSignature

-First, the sender needs to choose how many days after sending the envelope the first reminder will be sent.
+- First, the sender can choose how many days after sending the envelope the first reminder will be sent.
 This first reminder serves as the starting point for all later reminders.

-To set an expiration date, the sender enters how many days after sending the envelope it will expire.
+To set an expiration date, the sender decides how many days after sending the envelope it will expire.
 The sender can also set how many days prior to the expiration date the signer will receive a reminder.